With so much information, media, news and data, plus with answers so easy to come by, what could possibly go wrong?

 The software has a way to go, and most educators acknowledge the possible drawbacks of bringing the Internet into the classroom.
 But few believe the downsides can even remotely match the benefits to kids' learning scope, interest levels and overall engagement in lessons.
 The solution appears to be a simple one: A surfing student is a supervised student.
 There's no better way to keep kids safe and on-track than to watch closely: If "Papua New Guinea" appears to be spelled "b-o-o-b-s," there's something wrong.

-For more information on education, technology and related topics, check out the links on the next page.
+For more information on education, technology and related topics, check out the links below.

 More Great Links

 - Cromwell, Sharon.
 "The Internet Safety Debate."
 Education World.
 (Feb.
 6, 2012) http://www.educationworld.com/a_curr/curr070.shtml

 - LeClaire, Jennifer.
 "Kids and Tech: How Much is Too Much?"
 Tech News World.
 Sept.
 6, 2006.
 (Feb.
 6, 2012) http://www.technewsworld.com/story/52677.html

 - Tech News World: Kids and Tech: How Much Is Too Much?
 Sept.
 6, 2006 http://www.technewsworld.com/story/52677.html